chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

     Next, put in a message to your reviewer about the purpose of your pull request and give the pull request a useful title.
-It's a good time to draft the commit message that you will need when merging the pull request
+It's a good time to draft the commit message that you will need when merging the pull request.
+See `Final merge message`_ for recommendations on what that commit message should look like.

     You will have to have signed a contributors agreement.